 The 31 Professional Individual Goals (PIGs) are derived from the American Association of Veterinary Medical Colleges' Competency-Based Veterinary Education (CBVE) Framework as well as AVMA COE expected competencies.
-Attainment of the PIGs is important in achieving the Arizona CVM goal of producing "day-one-ready veterinarians."
+Attainment of the PIGs is important in achieving the U of A CVM goal of producing "day-one-ready veterinarians."